-Directories on your machine where you work on file revisions that are managed by Helix server.
-By default, this name is set to the name of the machine on which your client workspace is located; to override the default name, set the P4CLIENT environment variable.
+Directories on your machine where you work on file revisions that are managed by Helix Server.
+By default, this name is set to the name of the machine on which your client workspace is located, but it can be overridden.
 Client workspaces, labels, and branch specifications cannot share the same name.